Skip to content

 Learning Objective

-• RESTful API design and implementation
+• RESTful API design and implementation with Express.js

-• Modern frontend development with Vue.js
+• Modern frontend development with Vue.js and Server-Sent Events

-• Hardware interfacing with Raspberry Pi camera
+• Hardware interfacing with the Raspberry Pi HQ Camera

 • Process management and system automation